django-denmark/2020.djangoday.dk/content/_index.md

 with a round of **lightning talks**, which can be submitted on the day of the event, and be drawn during the day.

-Please standby, as we announce the full program on March 1st.
+Please standby, as we announce the full program by March 1st.
 You can [submit your proposal](/cfp/) until February 16th (extended from February 2nd).